mehtasoham214/portfolio/README.md

 # <img src="https://github.com/mehtasoham214/portfolio/blob/main/public/logo.svg" alt="HTML Icon" width="50px"> <br>Portfolio
+Welcome!
+I'm a recent graduate with a Master's degree in Cybersecurity, eager to leverage my problem-solving skills and passion for technology to make a positive impact in the field.
+While I'm currently building my professional experience, I bring a strong foundation in web development and a relentless drive to learn and adapt.
+This website showcases my academic achievements, personal projects, and ongoing journey towards becoming a skilled cybersecurity professional.
+I'm excited to connect and explore opportunities to contribute my knowledge and enthusiasm to the ever-evolving world of cybersecurity.

 Explore my portfolio showcasing career milestones and achievements.
 The portfolio is a single-page application (SPA) that is responsive and mobile-friendly.

-This is a dynamic website that is built using the MERN stack and will allow me to showcase my work and achievements.
+This is a dynamic website that is built using React and will allow me to showcase my work and achievements.

-It is currently being buit and will be deployed soon.
-Thank you for your patience.
+### <a href="soham.mehta.me"> Visit Website </a>

 ## Technologies used